wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-access-panel-introduction.md

 The first time a user clicks on an application tile for one of these applications, they will be prompted to install the Password SSO plugin for Internet Explorer or Chrome, which may require a restarting of their web browser.
 When they are returned to the Access Panel and click on the application tile again, they will be automatically signed in to the application.

 Some applications may require that a user change their password on first sign in.
-If a user’s credentials have changed in the target third-party application, then the user must also update their credentials which are stored in Azure AD.
+If a <!-- deleted by customization user's --><!-- keep by customization: begin --> user’s <!-- keep by customization: end --> credentials have changed in the target third-party application, then the user must also update their credentials which are stored in Azure AD.
 To update credentials, a user must select the icon in the lower-right of the application tile, and select “update credentials” to re-enter the username and password for that application.

 ### Application with Existing SSO solutions